SoftUni-Internal/interactive-content/EN/00-Encapsulation/04-Mutable-and-Immutable-Objects.md

 The reason behind it is that the `List<>` is a reference type, that is why when we pass it with the `getter` we actually give the reference to the List's memory.

-What happens is that although we do not have a setter, the list is still muttable.
+What happens is that although we do not have a setter, the list is still mutable.

 [/slide]